wagtail/wagtail/docs/deployment/under_the_hood.md

 If a remote ("cloud") storage backend is used, the serve method will default to `'redirect'` and the document will be served directly from the cloud storage file url.
 In this case, users may be able to bypass permission checks, and scripts within documents may be executed (depending on the cloud storage service's configuration).
 However, the impact of cross-site scripting attacks is reduced, as the document is served from a different domain to the main site.

 If these limitations are not acceptable, you may set the `WAGTAILDOCS_SERVE_METHOD` to `serve_view` and ensure that the documents are not publicly accessible using the cloud service's file url.
+A Content Security Policy is also automatically set for you.

 #### Cloud storage